unpacked-dev/traderepublic_eventfilter/README.md

+# THIS PROJECT IS UNDER DEVELOPMENT AND HAS NOT BEEN RELEASED YET!

 # traderepublic_eventfilter
 We love TradeRepublic, but the profile page misses the funcionality to search and filter the events.
 This project will add the missing filter to the webinterface.